-God does not regard all sins as of equal magnitude; there are degrees of guilt in His estimation, as well as in that of man; but however trifling this or that wrong act may seem in the eyes of men, no sin is small in the sight of God.
-Man's judgment is partial. imperfect: but God estimates all things as they really are.
-The drunkard is despised, and is told that his sin will exclude him from heaven: while pride, selfishness, and covetousness too often go unrebuked.
-But these are sins Phil.
-3: 6.
-2 Rom.
-7: 0.
+God does not regard all sins as of equal magnitude; there are degrees of guilt in his estimation, as well as in that of man; but however trifling this or that wrong act may seem in the eyes of men, no sin is small in the sight of God.
+Man's judgment is partial, imperfect; but God estimates all things as they really are.
+The drunkard is despised, and is told that his sin will exclude him from heaven; while pride, selfishness, and covetousness too often go unrebuked.
+But these are sins that are especially offensive to God; for they are contrary to the benevolence of his character, to that unselfish love which is the very atmosphere of the unfallen universe.
+He who falls into some of the grosser sins may feel a sense of his shame and poverty and his need of the grace of Christ; but pride feels no need, and so it closes the heart against Christ, and the infinite blessings he came to give.